-Exis Technologies, headquartered in Darlington, UK, is the leading global supplier of Hazcheck IT compliance systems for the management of DG in sea transport and e-learning courses for the transport industry.
+EXIS – Exis Technologies, headquartered in Darlington, UK, is the leading global supplier of Hazcheck IT compliance systems for the management of DG in sea transport and e-learning courses for the transport industry.
 Exis has over 30 years’ experience of supporting container lines (9 of the top 10), ferry lines, freight forwarders, ports and terminals.
 They are the software division of the National Cargo Bureau, New York.
-Together our not for profit mission is the Safety of Life and Cargo at Sea. www.existec.com
+Together our non-profit mission is the safety of life and cargo at sea.

 Hazcheck Systems are based on the IMDG Code and help customers to ship their DG quickly and efficiently, automatically checking stowage, segregation and packaging requirements (without the need for the IMDG Code books).
 They are updated and maintained in line with the IMDG Code Amendments and Errata.
 The systems range from a web-based subscription service for shippers and logistics companies (automatic checks and production of dangerous goods notes), to a powerful booking and management system for container lines and validation ‘Toolkits’ to integrate with existing computer-based systems (including a web service) www.hazcheck.com